-The fair value of these swaps is determined by using interest rate differentials and the forecasted cash flow is determined and then discounted at the relevant interest rate curve.
-This will represent the value of cash flows which would have occurred if the rights and obligations arising from those instruments were closed out in the market place at a reporting date.
+The fair value of these swaps is determined by using interest rate differentials and the forecast cash flow is determined and then discounted by the relevant interest rate curve.
+This will represent the value of cash flows which would have occurred if the rights and obligations arising from those instruments were closed out at a reporting date.

-3. Financial risk management
+Financial risk management 3.